kfeina/Apache_Commons_Daemon_Bins/README.txt

 The main idea of this project is to deploy Apache Commons Daemon (ACD) for Windows as an installable .exe package (build with InnoSetup).

+To install download and install the desired Setup form the Setups folder.

 Each Setup install the desired ACD version into %PROGRAMFILES%\Apache_Commons_Daemon_Bins.
 This way you can test easily different versions of Apache Commons Daemon for your desired service.

 You can use ACD to build your windows services or to replace NSSM - the Non-Sucking Service Manager (https://nssm.cc/)